Information Online Limited

 What would I want made into a graphic?

 Your company logo is a good example.
-Maybe photos of yourself and/or staff, your premises or a location map, your products, your brochures.
+Maybe photos of yourself and staff, your premises or a location map, your products, your brochures.

 What is "The Internet"?